-- extensive designated and non-designated heritage assets, e.g. World Heritage Sites, historic landscapes, - major heritage based tourism attractions, the management of which may impact upon more than one Authority - major quarries for building and roofing stone, e.g. Portland stone - major changes to green belt which affect the preservation of the setting and character of historic towns - major development proposals likely to affect important heritage assets in a neighbouring authority, e.g. major urban extensions, infrastructure proposals may not always be needed.
-The sustainability appraisal scoping report should help to identify what is important for a particular plan area.
+- extensive designated and non-designated heritage assets, e.g. World Heritage Sites, historic landscapes, - major heritage based tourism attractions, the management of which may impact upon more than one Authority - major quarries for building and roofing stone, e.g. Portland stone - major changes to green belt which affect the preservation of the setting and character of historic towns - major development proposals likely to affect important heritage assets in a neighbouring authority, e.g. major urban extensions, infrastructure proposals

-These strategic issues will not necessarily and always be the same as the strategic polices for the protection and enhancement of the historic environment included in a Plan but are likely to be a sub-set of them.
-Indeed local circumstances may indicate that strategic approaches
+These strategic issues will not necessarily and always be the same as the strategic polices for the protection and enhancement of the historic environment included in a Local Plan but are likely to be a sub-set of them.
+Indeed local circumstances may indicate that strategic approaches may not always be needed.